BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/LEETCODE SELF PRACTICE/PROBLEM11.md

 - First, I want to use the `all bricks` and if `bricks` are not sufficient then i will use the `ladders`.

-### Approach

-- Step1: first we will use the all bricks
-- Step2: if bricks are not sufficient then use the ladders
-- Step 3: apply logic to get the least number of unique element

-### Complexity

-- Time complexity: O(N Log(N))
-- Space complexity: O(N)

 ## Solution 1

 ```cpp